-The next experiment was designed to establish whether S. globosum relies on visual cues whilst hunting and whether, after experience with a wasp, they show aversion towards visual signals designed to mimic the black and yellow banding on vespid abdomens.
-Over 15 days in May 2008 and in March and April 2009, we presented spiders with dead flies and artificial "prey" consisting of 10 mm long cylindrical pieces of modelling clay (Staedtler® Fimo®).
-Both real and artificial prey were manipulated to produce mimetic and non-mimetic forms.
-Artificial prey were either black clay with black stripes, yellow clay with black stripes or yellow clay with yellow stripes.
+The next experiment was designed to establish whether S. globosum relies on visual cues while hunting and whether, after experience with a wasp, they show aversion toward visual signals designed to mimic the black and yellow banding on vespid abdomens.
+Over 15 days in May 2008 and in March and April 2009, we presented spiders with dead flies and artificial "prey" consisting of 10-mmlong cylindrical pieces of modeling clay (Staedtler® Fimo®).
+Both real and artificial prey were manipulated to produce mimetic and nonmimetic forms.
+Artificial prey were either black clay with black stripes, yellow clay with black stripes, or yellow clay with yellow stripes.
 All stripes were painted using a fine brush and Revell® enamel model paint (yellow matt #15 and black matt #8).
-A groove cut approximately 2 mm from one end of each cylinder acted as the 'neck' to allow metal wire to be fastened in place (as above).
-The flies used were the hoverfly C. intermedium, which was deemed the most accurate mimic of P. dominula by human volunteers, and the non-mimetic fly F. canicularis (Table 1).
+A groove cut approximately 2mm from one end of each cylinder acted as the "neck" to allow metal wire to be fastened in place (as above).
+The flies used were the hoverfly Chrysotoxum intermedium, which was deemed the most accurate mimic of P. dominula by human volunteers, and the nonmimetic fly Fannia canicularis (Table 1).
 Their wings and legs were removed.
-Two "altered" forms of C. intermedium were also used for comparison with artificial prey, and to control for possible effects of paint on spider behaviour: they had either their yellow markings or their black markings painted over using black paint (as above).
-Spiders (n = 98; 69 females and 29 males) were exposed to wasps as in the wasp treatment in Experiment 2, and then transferred to flowers in the experimental arena.
+Two "altered" forms of C. intermedium were also used for comparison with artificial prey and to control for possible effects of paint on spider behavior: they had either their yellow markings or their black markings painted over using black paint (as above).
+Spiders (n = 98; 69 females and 29 males) were exposed to wasps as in the wasp treatment in Experiment 2 and then transferred to flowers in the experimental arena.
 They were offered artificial prey of a randomly selected type, as above, for 3 min or until the spider attacked.
-Spider behaviour was recorded as before (Table 2).
+Spider behavior was recorded as before (Table 2).
 Random selection of the prey type for each individual spider meant that sample sizes were not necessarily equal.

-Experiment 4: Olfactory Cues
+Experiment 4: olfactory cues

-The final experiment was designed to determine whether S. globosum uses olfactory cues whilst hunting, and whether there is olfactory mimicry in the apparently accurate visual wasp mimic C. intermedium.
-All prey in this experiment were cylindrical pieces of black modelling clay.
-Each cylinder was randomly assigned an odour treatment: wasp, honeybee, wasp mimic or nothing.

-Odour was transferred using a similar method to that used by Wood and Ratnieks (2004).
-Each cylinder was placed in a sample tube with a live wasp (P. dominula), honeybee (A. mellifera), wasp mimic (C. intermedium) or nothing, and shaken for ten seconds.
+The final experiment was designed to determine whether S. globosum uses olfactory cues while hunting, and whether there is olfactory mimicry in the apparently accurate visual wasp mimic C. intermedium.
+All prey in this experiment were cylindrical pieces of black modeling clay.
+Each cylinder was randomly assigned an odor treatment: wasp, honeybee, wasp mimic, or nothing.
+Odor was transferred using a similar method to that used by Wood and Ratnieks (2004).
+Each cylinder was placed in a sample tube with a live wasp (P. dominula), honeybee (A. mellifera), wasp mimic (C. intermedium), or nothing and shaken for 10 s.
 We shook the tube sufficiently to prevent the live animals from avoiding contact with the artificial prey, but not so vigorously that they were obviously harmed.
 The experiment was carried out over 15 days in April 2010.
-Each spider (n = 238; 161 females and 77 males) was randomly assigned to a "wasp" or "no-wasp" treatment, and exposed to P. dominula for 10 minutes as in Experiment 2.
-Spiders were then transferred to a flower in the experimental arena and offered a prey cylinder from a randomly chosen odour treatment for three minutes, or until it was attacked.
-Behaviours exhibited by the spiders during trials were recorded as before (Table 2).
+Each spider (n = 238; 161 females and 77 males) was randomly assigned to a "wasp" or "no-wasp" treatment and exposed to P. dominula for 10 min as in Experiment 2.
+Spiders were then transferred to a flower in the experimental arena and offered a prev cylinder from a randomly chosen odor treatment for 3 min or until it was attacked.
+Behaviors exhibited by the spiders during trials were recorded as before (Table 2).

-Statistical Analysis
+Statistical analysis